Cantonese bopomofo

 Cantonese Bopomofo, or Cantonese Phonetic Symbols (粵語注音符號 (粤语注音符号, jyut6 jyu5 zyu3 jam1 fu4 hou6)) is an extended set of Bopomofo characters used to transcribe Yue Chinese and, specifically, its prestige Cantonese dialect.
 It was first introduced in early 1930s, and then standardized in 1950.
-It fell into disuse along with the original Bopomofo for Mandarin Chinese in the late 1950s.
+It fell into disuse along with the original Bopomofo for Mandarin Chinese in the late 1950s but de jure used in Hong Kong and Macau.

 History

 The first system of phonetic characters for Cantonese was introduced in "Phonetic vocabulary of Cantonese characters for instruction of literacy to the people", 1931, by Ziu Ngaating.
 His system became a basis for the modern one, accepted in 1950 by the Guangdong Culture and Education department.
 In 1932, however, a different system was published in a draft by the Commission on the Unification of Pronunciation with supplementary symbols for non-Mandarin Sinitic languages, including Cantonese.

 Symbols

 Bopomofo for Cantonese contains additional characters to denote its specific sounds.